VAMSApp/onair-api/README.md

  - [getFlight.md](docs/responses/getFlight.md)

 ### getVirtualAirline()
-Fetches VirtualAirline details for a given vaId, and world.
+Fetches VirtualAirline details for a given vaId.
 Note: this requires the vaId to be provided during Api instantiation

 #### Usage
 ```typescript